NathnaelYimer/html-element-counter/README.md

-# 🧪 HTML Element Counter - Colnect Developer Test Project
+# HTML Element Counter - Colnect Developer Test Project

-> **Note**: This is a test project created as part of the Colnect developer application process.
+This is a test project created as part of the Colnect developer application process.
 It demonstrates web development skills including PHP, MySQL, JavaScript, and security best practices.

 ## Project Overview
 This application counts HTML elements on any given web page.
 It was built to demonstrate: